Camcan/phase-0-handbook/overview.md

 ## Phase 0 structure
 Phase 0 is divided into 3 Units and each week you will be receiving a set of challenges and tasks to complete.
 The broad topics we cover in Phase 0 are:

-Unit 1: Git, HTML/CSS, Ruby or C#
+Unit 1: Console, Git, Front end Development
-Unit 2: Algorithms, Data and Object Oriented programming
+Unit 2: Ruby / C# fundememntals
-Unit 3: JavaScript, SQL Databases and Review Time
+Unit 3: Object Orientaated Programming, Databases and Review

 Each Monday we’ll send out the curriculum for the week.